NBA Rumors: Sixers Could Sign Khris Middleton If Jimmy Butler Leaves In Free Agency, Per ‘NJ.com’

 — HoopsHype (@hoopshype) May 29, 2019

 Khris Middleton will undeniably be an incredible replacement for Jimmy Butler.
 Though his name isn’t popular as Butler, Middleton can replicate his performance on both ends of the floor.
-In 77 games he played this season with the Bucks, the 27-year-old small forward 18.3 points, 6.0 rebounds, 4.3 assists, and 1.0 steal on 44.1 percent shooting from the field and 37.8 percent shooting from beyond the arc.
+In 77 games he played this season with the Bucks, the 27-year-old small forward racked up 18.3 points, 6.0 rebounds, 4.3 assists, and 1.0 steal on 44.1 percent shooting from the field, as well as 37.8 percent shooting from beyond the arc.

-After spending the past seasons serving as Giannis Antetokounmpo’s sidekick in Milwaukee, Khris Middleton won’t definitely have a hard time making himself fit alongside Sixers superstars Ben Simmons and Joel Embiid.
-Middleton may end up being a better teammate for Simmons and Embiid as he is younger and has no history of a causing drama on and off the court.
+After spending the past seasons serving as Giannis Antetokounmpo’s sidekick in Milwaukee, Khris Middleton won’t have a hard time making himself fit alongside Sixers superstars Ben Simmons and Joel Embiid.
+Middleton may end up being a better teammate for Simmons and Embiid as he is younger, and has no history of a causing drama on and off the court.